Franck Surdez

-Franck William Surdez (born 5 May 2002) is a Swiss professional footballer who plays as a winger for Gent.
+Franck William Surdez (born 5 May 2002) is a Swiss professional footballer who plays as a winger for FC Sion in the Swiss Super League.

 Club career

 Surdez is a youth product of Neuchâtel Xamax, having joined their academy in 2011 and worked his way up their youth categories.
 He debuted with the Neuchâtel Xamax senior team in the Swiss Challenge League in 2020, and on 16 March 2021 signed his first professional contract with the club until 2023 with an option to extend for one season.
 On 15 February 2023, he extended his contract until 2025.
 In January 2024, he was nominated as one of the players of the season for the Swiss Challenge League.

 On 25 January 2024, he transferred to the Belgian club Gent on a contract until 2027.

+After two years in Belgium, he returned to Switzerland on 16 January 2026, joining FC Sion on a permanent basis.
+He signs a contract until summer 2030.

 International career

 Surdez was born in Switzerland to a Swiss father and Cameroonian mother.
 He is a youth international for Switzerland, having played for the Switzerland 21s in 2023.